yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

 In this task, you will provision an API Management Service in the Azure portal.

-1. In the Azure portal, select +Create a resource, enter "API Management" into the Search the Marketplace box, then select API management from the results
+1. In the Azure portal, select +Create a resource, enter "API Management" into the Search the Marketplace box, then select API management from the results.

 ![In the Azure Portal Everything pane, API Management is typed in the search field.
 Under Results, API Management is circled.](media/create-api-management-resource.png "Azure Portal Everything pane")

-2. In the API Management blade, select Create
+2. In the API Management blade, select Create.

 3. In the API Management service blade, enter the following:

     a.
-Name: Enter a unique name, such as contosoevents-SUFFIX
+Name: Enter a unique name, such as contosoevents-SUFFIX.

     b.
-Subscription: Choose your subscription
+Subscription: Choose your subscription.

     c.
-Resource group: Select Use existing, and select the hands-on-labs resource group you created previously
+Resource group: Select Use existing, and select the hands-on-labs resource group you created previously.

     d.
-Location: Select the same region used for the hands-on-labs resource group
+Location: Select the same region used for the hands-on-labs resource group.

     e.
-Organization name: Enter Contoso Events
+Organization name: Enter Contoso Events.

     f.
-Administrator email: Enter your email address
+Administrator email: Enter your email address.

     g.
-Pricing tier: Select Developer (No SLA)
+Pricing tier: Select Developer (No SLA).

     h.
-Select Create
+Select Create.

     ![On the API Management service blade, fields are set to the previously defined settings.](media/image49.png "API Management service blade")